AliceO2Group/QualityControl/doc/PostProcessing.md

 ## Running it

-The post-processing tasks can be run by using the `o2-qc-run-postprocessing` application.
-At the moment it does not use DPL nor OCC library, which means, that it cannot be integrated with AliECS yet, i.e. cannot be run from GUI within an FLP Suite.
+The post-processing tasks can be run by using the `o2-qc-run-postprocessing` application (only for development) or with `o2-qc-run-postprocessing-occ` (both development and production).

 To run the basic example, use the command below.
 The `--config` parameter should point to the configuration file.
 The `--period` parameter specifies how often the specified triggers should be checked.